Ninja Akakage

 Ninja Akakage (仮面の忍者 赤影, Kamen no Ninja Akakage) is a Japanese manga series written and Illustrated by Mitsuteru Yokoyama.
 It was originally serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from 1966 to 1967.

 The manga was adapted into a 52-episode tokusatsu series by Toei and was broadcast on Kansai TV and Fuji TV from April 1967 to March 1968, followed by a film adaptation in 1969.
 A 26-episode anime adaptation by Toei Animation was broadcast on Nippon TV from October 1987 to March 1988.
-A second live-action film that serves as a loose adaptation, titled Red Shadow was released in 2001.
+A second live-action film titled Red Shadow, which serves as a loose adaptation, was released in 2001.

 Plot

 The story is set in the late sixteenth century when Japan was in the midst of a long period of civil wars.
 While some seek to unite Japan in order to bring peace, there are others who encourage conflict in order to bring more power to themselves.
 Akakage, Aokage, and Shirokage are all good ninjas working for those who seek peace and unity across Japan.
 The ninjas use their superhuman fighting powers and high-tech gadgets to battle against evil warlords and their daikaiju (giant monsters).